Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/language.md

 #### Signature checking functions

+**Note:** All signature checking functions must comply with the [NULLFAIL](https://github.com/bitcoin/bips/blob/master/bip-0146.mediawiki) rule.
+This rule implies that if you want to use the output of a signature check inside the condition of an if-statement, the input signature needs to either be correct, or an empty byte array.
+When you use a valid but incorrect signature as in input, the script will fail immediately.

 **`bool checksig(sig s, pubkey pk)`**

 Checks that transaction signature `s` is valid for the current transaction and matches with public key `pk`.